smartin015/makerhouse_network/README.md

 sed -i "s/127.0.0.1/<actual server IP address>/g" ~/.kube/config
 ```

-## 2.1: Configuring the load balancer and reverse proxy
+## 2.1a: Configuring the load balancer and reverse proxy

 We will be using [MetalLB](https://metallb.universe.tf/) to allow us to "publish" virtual cluster services on actual IP addresses (in our `192.168.0.2-254` range).
 This allows us to type in e.g. `192.168.0.10` in a browser and see a webpage hosted from our cluster, without having a device with that specific IP address.

-We will also use [Traefik](https://doc.traefik.io/traefik/) to reverse-proxy incoming requests.
-This lets us different services respond to different subdomains (`mqtt.mkr.house` and `registry.mkr.house`, for instance) without having to do lots of manual IP address mapping.

 ### MetalLB load balancing / endpoint handling